A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Methodology

 \subsection{Overview}

-The framework of the proposed HybGNN is shown in Fig.\ref{fig1}.
-The input of our model is the raw data segments of the EEG signal and a 1-D CNN is designed to extract the temporal features.
-Two key parts in the proposed HybGNN model are summarized as follows: 1) To simultaneously identify common depression-related patterns and address individual differences, we propose two branches of GNNs: the Common Graph Neural Network (CGNN, shown in the upper branch of the figure) and the Individualized Graph Neural Network (IGNN, shown in the lower branch of the figure).
-2) To further extract hierarchical information, a Graph Pooling and Unpooling Module (GPUM) is applied in the IGNN.
-The details of the model are introduced in the following sections.
+The framework of the proposed HybGNN is shown in Fig.~\ref{fig1}.
+Two key parts in the proposed HybGNN model are summarized as follows: 1) To identify common depression-related patterns while addressing individual differences, we propose two branches of GNNs: the CGNN (depicted in the upper branch of the figure) and the IGNN (depicted in the lower branch of the figure).
+2) To further extract meaningful individualized hierarchical information, the CB-HIE is integrated into the HybGNN.
+Details of the model are described in the following sections.